The Ultimate Guide To Seville, Spain (+Insider Tips)

 RENTAL CAR

-If you’re travelling around Southern Spain you can rent a car at the airport, hiring a car will be a more convenient and flexible way to do it.
-Discover Cars, are great they provide a comparison of car rental prices from various vendors across Seville ensuring you find reasonable rates without the hassle!
+If you’re travelling around Southern Spain independently you can rent a car at the airport.
+Discover Cars, are a great option as they provide a comparison of car rental prices from various vendors across Seville ensuring you find reasonable rates without the hassle!

 GETTING AROUND SEVILLE

-Walk: Seville is a very walkable city, you can easily walk to all the major sights listed in this guide including the best neighbourhoods of Seville, Santa Cruz, Triana and El Arenal.
+Walk: Seville is a very walkable and relatively flat city, you can easily walk to all the major sights listed in this guide including the best neighbourhoods of Seville – Santa Cruz, Triana and El Arenal.

 Bike: To see more in a shorter time you can do a Seville Bike Tour and see the highlights in a unique way.